cudos-examples/dev-resources/minidoc/deploy-noded.md

     You will need to have compiled your smart contract to the `.wasm` artifacts.
 This can be done locally for **testing** purposes only.
     >For **production**, you will need to compile your contract within the [`rust-optimizer`](https://github.com/CosmWasm/rust-optimizer) Docker container for reproducible and verifiable builds.
 This should only be done using Intel x86 processors.
 ARM processors cannot generate reproducible builds.

+    Need some source file examples?
+You can start out by compiling all the CW contract files.
+These are the standard contracts for tokens in the Cosmos ecosystem and you can find them at [the `cw-plus` repo](https://github.com/CosmWasm/cw-plus)

 3. **Set environment variables**

     You will notice we use *a lot* of environment variables for all the flags of the CLI to keep things structured and avoid repetition.
 We use `_TN` at the end of any flags to denote "testnet".
 Here is an example list of flags: